davidmonterocrespo24/DaveAgent/docs/FILE_MENTIONS.md

 ## Overview

-CodeAgent now supports **file mentions** using the `@` symbol.
+DaveAgent now supports **file mentions** using the `@` symbol.
 This feature allows you to reference specific files in your queries, giving them **high priority** in the context when the AI processes your request.

 ## How It Works

-When you type `@` followed by a file name or path, CodeAgent:
+When you type `@` followed by a file name or path, DaveAgent:

 1. **Detects the @ symbol** in your input
 2. **Indexes all files** in your project directory (excluding hidden files and common ignore patterns)